 Provides an opportunity for the graduate nursing student to synthesize knowledge and experience from graduate courses and to enhance or expand preparation for advanced nursing practice through an internship.
 Prerequisites: Completion of all practicum courses in track or permission of instructor.
 Requires 126 precepted hours.

 Focused on the development and refinement of a scholarly study of a clinical case, a topic or an issue relevant to the student’s master’s degree track.
 The Capstone Proposal reflects the culminating synthesis of knowledge from graduate courses as an independent project under the direction of a project chair and committee.
 Requires that the student demonstrate critical thinking, a proficiency in oral and written communication, and use of appropriate information technology.
 May not receive credit for NURS 593 and NURS 591.
 Prerequisites: Year 2 or 3 of M.S. program, MATH 502, NURS 542, NURS 544, and permission of the instructor.

-Focuses on the implementation of the previously approved Capstone Proposal (NURS 593) and reflects a culminating synthesis of knowledge from graduate courses as an independent project under the direction of a project chair and committee.
+Focuses on the dissemination of the previously approved Capstone Proposal and Implementation (NURS 593, 594) and reflects a culminating synthesis of knowledge from graduate courses as an independent project under the direction of a Capstone Committee chair and committee.
 Critical thinking excellent oral and written communication, and skillful use of information technology are required.
-May not receive credit for NURS 594 and NURS 591.
-Prerequisites: Year 2 or 3 of M.S. program, permission of the instructor, successful completion of NURS 593.
+May not receive credit for NURS 595 and NURS 591.
+Prerequisites: Year 3 of M.S. program, permission of the instructor, successful completion of NURS 594.